 On February 2, a platoon of C Company tanks was ordered to Quinan Point where the Japanese had landed troops.
 The tanks arrived about 5:15 P.M.
 He did a quick reconnaissance of the area, and after meeting with the commanding infantry officer, made the decision to drive tanks into the edge of the Japanese position and spray the area with machine-gun fire.
 The progress was slow but steady until a Japanese .37 milometer gun was spotted in front of the lead tank, and the tanks withdrew.
 It turned out that the gun had been disabled by mortar fire, but the tanks did not know this at the time.
 The decision was made to resume the attack the next morning, so 45th Infantry dug in for the night.

 The next day, the tank platoon did reconnaissance before pulling into the front line.
 They repeated the maneuver and sprayed the area with machine gunfire.
 As they moved forward, members of the 45th Infantry followed the tanks.
 The troops made progress all day long along the left side of the line.
 The major problem the tanks had to deal with was tree stumps which they had to avoid so they would not get hung up on them.
 The stumps also made it hard for the tanks to maneuver.
 Coordinating the attack with the infantry was difficult, so the decision was made to bring in a radio car so that the tanks and infantry could talk with each other.
 On February 4, at 8:30 A.M. five tanks and the radio car arrived.
 The tanks were assigned the numbers 1, 2, 3, 4, 5, so each tank commander knew which tank was receiving an order.
 Each tank also received a walkie-talkie, as well as the radio car and infantry commanders.
 This was done so that the crews could coordinate the attack with the infantry and send so that the tanks could be ordered to where they were needed.
 The Japanese were pushed back almost to the cliffs when the attack was halted for the night.
 The attack resumed the next morning and the Japanese were pushed to the cliff line where they hid below the edge of the cliff out of view.
 It was at that time that the tanks were released to return to the 192nd.

 C Company also took part in the Battle of the Pockets to wipe out Japanese soldiers who had been trapped behind the main defensive line.
 The tanks would enter the pocket one at a time to replace a tank in the pocket.
 Another tank did not enter the pocket until a tank exited the pocket.
 During some of the actions against the Japanese, the Japanese sent soldiers, carrying gasoline cans, against the tanks.
-The Japanese would attempt to jump onto the tanks, pour gasoline into the vents on the back of the tanks and set them on fire.
+The Japanese would attempt to jump onto the tanks, pour gasoline into the vents on the back of the tanks, and set them on fire.
 If the tankers could not machine-gun them before they got to the tanks, the crew of another tank would shoot them as they stood on the tanks.
 The tankers did not like to do this because of what it did to the crews inside the tanks.

 Since the tanks were riveted, when the turrets were hit by machine-gun fire, the rivets would pop and ricochet inside the tanks.
 The rivets sparked when they hit the sides of the crew compartment.
 This situation was made worse by the loud sound of bullets from machine guns hitting the tank.
 The biggest danger from the rivets was the possibility that one could hit one of the tankers in the eye.